AdobeDocs/analytics-platform.en/help/components/filters/filters-overview.md

 The Event container defines which page events you would like to include or exclude from a filter.
 It is the most narrow of the containers available to let you identify specific clicks and page view where a condition is true, letting you view a single tracking code, or isolate behavior within a particular section of your site.
 You may also want to pinpoint a specific value when an action occurs, such as the marketing channel when an order was placed.

-Event containers include values based single page breakdowns:
+Event containers include values-based, single-page breakdowns:

 * Products